ldn-softdev/jtc/User Guide.md

 5. `><a{idx}` - a non-recursive search of atomic values (`><a`) indexed by a quantifier with the stored in the namespace `idx`
 (which is `2`) gives us the required value.

-_Alternatively_, the same ask is achievable using a slightly differnt query:
+_Alternatively_, the same ask could be achieved using a slightly differnt query:
 ```
 bash $ <<<$JSN jtc -w'[item]<idx>v[-1][list]>idx<t' -l
 "milk": 0.90